-- CommonBond’s member program offers similar a community.
-But outside of lending, it has strong social mission to make education available in countries where the ability for all to study is scarce.
+CommonBond‘s member program offers a similar community.
+But outside of lending, it has strong social mission to make education available in countries where the ability to study is scarce.

-- Earnest is different in a way that’s specific to lending — something it calls Precision Pricing.
+Earnestuses a system it calls Precision Pricing.
 It’s essentially an algorithm that takes into account a borrower’s saving habits, ability to make payments and potential for future higher earnings when determining rates and terms.
-The lender further customizes this rate based on your preferred monthly payment.
+Then the rate is further customized based on your preferred monthly payment.

-Each of these three lenders require you to be a US citizen, be least 18 years old and have at least $5,000 of student debt.
-Beyond that, SoFi and Earnest require the same eligibility, while CommonBond differs slightly.
+Each of these three lenders require you to be a US citizen, at least 18 years old and have at least $5,000 of student debt.
+Beyond these basic points, SoFi and Earnest require borrowers to meet almost the same eligibility criteria.
+CommonBond differs slightly.

 To refinance with SoFi, must:

-If you want to refinance with CommonBond, you’ll need to:
+If you want to refinance with CommonBond, you need to:

 Which lender offers lower interest rates?

 Out of the three online lenders, loans with SoFi come with the highest variable and fixed rates.
-Its variable rates start at 2.58%, with fixed rates starting at 3.25%.
+Its variable rates start at 1.74%, and fixed rates go from 2.49% to 6.94%.

 Unlike the other two lenders, CommonBond offers a hybrid loan, where the first five years of your loan are paid back at a fixed rate and the last five years are variable.

-While all three lenders offer competitive rates, Earnest’s advertised rates are lower across more flexible options.
+While all three lenders offer competitive rates, Earnest’s advertised rates are lower and have more flexible options.

 Which comes with fewer fees?

-None of the three lenders charge origination or prepayments fees, meaning that it comes down to their potential late fees.
+None of the three lenders charge origination or prepayments fees, meaning that this comparison comes down to their potential late fees.